thalesgroup-cert/Watcher/_sources/README.md.txt

 Follow these steps to get the required information:

+1. If you don't have an account, go to this link to create one: Citadel Team Documentation.
-1. Create a **New Room**.
+2. Create a **New Room**.
-2. Retrieve the `CITADEL_ROOM_ID` from the room's settings.
+3. Retrieve the `CITADEL_ROOM_ID` from the room's settings.
 Copy the room's link, then extract the ID after `/#/room/` and add it to your .env file.
-3. Next, visit this link: [Citadel Team Website](https://cds.thalesgroup.com/en/ercom/citadel) to request your `CITADEL_API_TOKEN`.
+4. Next, visit this link: [Citadel Team Website](https://cds.thalesgroup.com/en/ercom/citadel) to request your `CITADEL_API_TOKEN`.
 This token will allow you to send automatic notifications.
-4. For the `CITADEL_URL` variable, if you're using a public instance, the URL should be: [https://join.citadel.team/](https://join.citadel.team/).
+5. For the `CITADEL_URL` variable, if you're using a public instance, the URL should be: [https://join.citadel.team/](https://join.citadel.team/).
 Otherwise, enter your customized instance URL.

 Now, you can restart your instance and the parameters will be taken into account: